RunningMan91/Assignment2_103952780/README.md

   1. My Django Project
       - Contains a home page with a form for user sign-in before using the chatbot for trip planning
+      - Find this .html file at this link:
   2. Jarvis_Bot_Export.json
       - AWS Lex chat bot created for trip planning
   3. JarvisValidation_LambdaFunction.yaml